The decoupled extended Kalman filter for dynamic exponential-family factorization models: Introduction

+Our method utilizes Kalman filtering.
+The Kalman filter (KF) was initially introduced in \citet{kalman1960new} for state estimation in linear systems driven by Gaussian noise, and with observations that depend linearly on the state and on additional Gaussian noise.
+The KF iteratively computes the exact posterior of the state as new observations become available.
+Many variants of the KF have since been developed and applied to a wide variety of models, e.g., for parameter learning.
+See \citet{simon2006optimal} and \citet{haykin2001kalman} for good overviews of Kalman filters; the latter is focused on neural network applications.
-Regression, matrix and tensor factorization, factorization machines, and other statistical models can be viewed as variations of a general model with exponential family observations.
-This view generalizes factorization models to a broader class of observation distributions than has been considered.

-We show that an approximate Gaussian posterior of the parameters for this general class of models can be learned online, even when the parameters drift over time, through the extended Kalman filter (EKF).
-Modeling parameter drift can be desirable in situations where the underlying data is non-stationary, as if often the case in recommender systems, e.g., where user preferences change over time.
+Regression, matrix and tensor factorization, factorization machines, and many other statistical models can be viewed as variations of a general model with exponential family observations.
+An approximate Gaussian posterior of the parameters for this general model can be learned online, even when the parameters drift over time, through a KF called the extended Kalman filter (EKF), developed to handle non-Gaussian observations.
+However, maintaining a full covariance matrix of the parameters, as prescribed by the EKF, can often be prohibitive in terms of memory and computation.
+The decoupled EKF (DEKF) can alleviate this limitation.

-Maintaining a full covariance matrix of the parameters, as prescribed by the EKF, can be prohibitive in terms of memory and computation.
-The DEKF, introduced in \cite{puskorius1991decoupled} to train neural networks, alleviates the memory and computational requirements of the EKF by maintaining a block diagonal approximation of the covariance matrix.
-Because the EKF is also related to online Fisher scoring and the online natural gradient algorithm, so is the DEKF, as discussed later.

-The block-diagonal covariance approximation of the DEKF is particularly relevant for models, such as factorization models, with a large number of parameters but where only a relatively small subset of them is involved in every observation.
-Specifically, we assume that the model parameters can be naturally grouped into subsets we call \textit{entities}\footnote{These subsets are called \textit{nodes} in the original DEKF paper, but we find entity more descriptive for factorization models.}, such that only a relatively small number of entities are involved in each observation.
+The DEKF was introduced in \citet{puskorius1991decoupled} to train neural networks.
+It approximates the covariance matrix of the parameters in the EKF as block-diagonal.
+We will argue that this approximation is particularly relevant for models with a large number of parameters, such as factorization models, where only a relatively small subset of them is relevant to any given observation.
+Developing and applying the DEKF to factorization models has not been done before, and is the main contribution of this paper.
+Specifically, we assume that model parameters can be naturally grouped into subsets we call \textit{entities}\footnote{These subsets are called \textit{nodes} in the original DEKF paper, but we find entity more descriptive for factorization models.}, such that few entities are involved in each observation.
 E.g., in matrix factorization exactly two subsets of parameters define each observation, those for the user and the item interacting, so we can let each user and each item correspond to an entity.